 Besides the basic TLS standard a set of TLS extensions has been defined as well, which provides several optional features for a TLS implementation to choose from.
 A TLS profile defines a specific set of those features to reduce interoperability issues for a TLS session between two endpoints following the same TLS profile.

-7.1 Requirements to a TLS profile as such
+7.1 Requirements to such a TLS profile

-R-7.1/1: The MG’s implementation is required to comply with the TLS profile of the selected TLS domain (also called TLS domain profile).
+R-7.1/1: The MG’s implementation is required to comply with the TLS profile of the selected TLS domain (see clause 8.1) (also called TLS domain profile; see terminology in clauses 3.2.2 and 3.2.3 in [ITU-T H.248.TLS]).

-Editor’s note: TLS domain not yet discussed at this point in the Recommendation.

-Note: The remote TLS endpoint should comply to the same TLS profile as well, but this is out of scope of this Recommendation.
+NOTE: The remote TLS endpoint should comply to the same TLS profile as well, but this is out of scope of this Recommendation.

 7.2 Requirements to elements of TLS profiles